Skip to content

 Forecasting helps in the study of macroeconomic variables like population, total income, employment, savings, investment, general price-level, public revenue, public expenditure, the balance of trade, the balance of payments and a host of other macro aspects at national or regional levels.

 The forecasts of these variables are generally for a long period of time ranging between one year to ten or twenty years ahead.
 Much would depend on the perspective of planning, longer the perspective longer would be period of forecasting.
 Such forecasts are often called as projections.
-These are helpful not only for planning and public policy making, but they also include likely economic environment and aid formulation of business policies as well.
+These are helpful not only for planning and public policy making.
+But they also include likely economic environment and aid formulation of business policies as well.

 Workforce Scheduling: